 While QR code menus initially replaced paper menus at the height of the pandemic, they are not here to put an end to them.
 MENU TIGER CEO Benjamin Claeys believes in this notion.

 “The success of the QR code menu is that it actually benefits many people.
 And this doesn’t mean that QR code cannot go hand in hand because you can have a traditional menu with a menu QR code on it,” he said.

 There’s no denying how QR code menus helped restaurants survive the pandemic.

-Despite all the negative remarks about menu QR codes, it is undeniable how this technology has greatly helped food establishments not just from staying open during the pandemic, but also from streamlining operations to improving customer experience.
+Despite all the negative remarks about menu QR codes, it is undeniable how this technology has greatly helped food establishments not just by staying open during the pandemic but also by streamlining operations to improve customer experience.
 It’s cost-efficient, reliable, and flexible.